azdavis/rjsonnet/README.md

 $ cargo xtask ci
 ```

-### Try the CLI
+### CLI

 Run:

 ```
-$ cargo run --bin jsonnet-cli -- --manifest FOO.jsonnet
+$ cargo run --bin jsonnet-cli -- --manifest foo.jsonnet
 ```

-to turn `FOO.jsonnet` into JSON and report any errors.
+to turn `foo.jsonnet` into JSON and report any errors.

-### Try the language server
+### Language server + VS Code extension

 1. Get [VS Code][vscode].
 1. Get [Node][node].
 1. Open the repo in VS Code.
 1. Click "Run and Debug" (by default, the triangular play button with bug on the left).
-1. In the "Run and Debug sidebar that appears, click the triangular play button by "extension" (you may need to select it from the drop-down).
+1. In the "Run and Debug" sidebar that appears, click the triangular play button by "extension" (you may need to select it from the drop-down).
 Another VS Code will pop up, with the extension enabled.
 1. Open that VS Code on a folder with Jsonnet files.
 1. Ensure other Jsonnet-related extensions like [Jsonnet LSP][carl] are disabled.
 1. Try out the IDE features like inline diagnostics and go-to-def.